hannahlspencer/EventSwipe/README.md

 If the event didn't require students to book in advance then ignore this section.

-EventSwipe can read ID strings from an ANSI encoded .txt file separated by line breaks.
+EventSwipe can read ID strings from a .txt file separated by line breaks.
 Make sure your booking lists are saved in this format and accessible from the device running EventSwipe.

 You can upload up to three booking list files (for different timeslots within the same event) and a waiting list.